Ghostscypher/php-mpesa/mpesa_endpoints.md

 ## M-Pesa Result and Response Codes (From gateway to client)

-This describes the reponse codes gotten from the gateway M-Pesa Result Codes
+This describes the response codes gotten from the gateway M-Pesa Result Codes

 | Result Code | Description